mpaperno/LGKeys-TouchPortal-Plugin/README.md

     The backup will be in a uniquely-named sub-folder of your LGS profiles folder.
     You can also specify a backup folder using the `-b` startup option.<br/>
     Eg. `update_profiles -b C:\temp\LGS_profiles`
-    * The utility will let you know if there is an error or any other problems or warnings.
+    * The utility will let you know if there are any problems or warnings.
     * If it can't find your game profiles in the default location, you can specify one on the command line with `-p` option.<br/>
     Eg. `update_profiles -p C:\ProgramData\Logitech\profiles`